vanHeemstraSystems/exo-chat-headstart/README.md

 Based on "Exo Chat" at https://docs.exoplatform.org/en/6.2/Chat.html

-See also "Codenvy Contribution Factory with eXo Chat" at https://www.youtube.com/watch?v=QCjuoBQvPnk
+See also "Codenvy Contribution Factory with eXo Chat" at https://www.youtube.com/watch?v=QCjuoBQvPnk from 31:15

 See also "Exo Docker Image" at https://hub.docker.com/r/exoplatform/exo-community/